lse-ds105/ds105a-project-chadgpt/docs/index.md

 ### Motivation

 Our project's origin story began on a Thursday night as the four of us gathered to brainstorm ideas before our DS105A class.
-Hungry and in need of a break, we ventured to a nearby chicken shop known for its delectable spicy sauce.
+Hungry and in need of a break, we ventured to a nearby fried chicken shop known for its delectable spicy sauce.
 Curious about its secret ingredients, we turned to Reddit for answers.
 To our delight, we stumbled upon a well-organized subreddit dedicated to culinary exploration.
 Inspired by our discovery, we decided to explore our findings on r/recipes and share with our fellow coursemates.

 ## 📋PROJECT Roadmap